Rise Again (DJ Sammy song)

 Rise Again is a song co-written and recorded by DJ Sammy with vocals by Loona.
 It was released in August 2004 as the first single from the album The Rise.
 The beginning of the song samples the beginning of "Where the Streets Have No Name" by U2.
 The song was used in the soundtrack for the film It's All Gone Pete Tong.

 Music video

 The video shows DJ Sammy and Loona who was in the early stages of pregnancy.
-Scenes include DJ Sammy walking in Palma de Mallorca, on a dock on the Mediterranean Sea, a vintage television set of Loona in a mountain valley and reflecting sunlight with a mirror into DJ Sammy's face from the TV set, Loona sitting in a filled bath fully clothed and DJ Sammy letting red white balloons go into the sky.
+Scenes include DJ Sammy walking in Palma de Mallorca, on a dock on the Mediterranean Sea, a vintage television set of Loona in a mountain valley and reflecting sunlight with a mirror into DJ Sammy's face from the TV set, Loona sitting in a filled bath fully clothed and DJ Sammy letting red and white balloons go into the sky.
 It ends with DJ Sammy walking down an aisle in Real Mallorca's Son Moix stadium where he is joined by Loona.